People Power Party: Martial law crisis

 After President Yoon declared martial law on 4 December 2024, six opposition parties proposed an impeachment bill against President Yoon.
 However, the PPP opposed the impeachment of President Yoon and adopted this as its party line.
 The impeachment bill was submitted to a vote in the National Assembly on 7 December 2024.
 Due to the PPP boycotting the vote, the impeachment motion failed as it could not be voted on due to a failed quorum of 200 members.
 Amid public anger over the motion's failure, several PPP lawmakers' offices were vandalized, while others received funeral wreaths with messages such as "insurrection accomplices" written.
 A box cutter was also found at the residence of MP Kim Jae-sub.
 A petition filed at the National Assembly website calling for the PPP's dissolution garnered more than 171,000 signatures, exceeding the 50,000 needed to have the proposal submitted to the relevant standing committee.

-On 14 December 2024, a second impeachment motion against Yoon passed in the National Assembly with 204 out of 300 lawmakers in favor.
+On 14 December 2024, a second impeachment motion against Yoon passed in the National Assembly with 204 out of 300 lawmakers in favour.
 This time, 12 of its members supported the measure.
 As a result, all five members of the PPP's Supreme Council resigned, prompting the formation of an emergency response committee system to lead the party in accordance with its regulations.
 This was followed by the resignation of PPP leader Han Dong-hoon on 16 December.
 Kweon Seong-dong became acting party leader.
 On 24 December, the party nominated Kwon Young-se to head its emergency committee.

 Following the termination of Yoon's presidency by the Constitutional Court of Korea, Kim Moon-soo was nominated as the party's candidate in the general election in 2025.
 On 10 May, Kim's nomination was cancelled and he was replaced by former acting president and prime minister Han Duck-soo, but was later reinstated as the party's nominee.
 Former PPP leader Hwang Kyo-ahn initially ran as an Independent, but withdrew shortly before election day, endorsing Kim.
+Ahead of South Korea's 2025 presidential election, Yoon Suk Yeol called for unity among conservatives.
+However, his appeal drew criticism from reformist members, including Han Dong-hoon and Cho Kyoung-tae, who argue that his past actions have deepened internal divisions and hindered the party's electoral prospects.
 Kim lost the election to former DPK leader Lee Jae Myung, with former PPP leader and Reform Party candidate Lee Jun-seok splitting many conservative-leaning votes.